Center for Perfection Studies • Simple Model: Integrated Universe View • Big Board–little universe Project

 “Number 9.
 In our model of the universe, light is far more than the visible spectrum.

 Reflections: As we observe from the chart just below, the visible light spectrum is quite narrow.
 It ranges from 380 to 760 nanometers which manifest within Notations 94 & 95 of total of just over 200 notations.
-Yet, the formula and our base-2 chart suggests that light pervades the entire chart, so our challenge is to see in what ways this could be so, especially well above the frequencies given in the chart below, and obvious well above the wave lengths designated.
+Yet, the formula and our base-2 chart suggests that light pervades the entire chart, so our challenge is to see in what ways this could be so, especially the frequencies given in the chart that are obviously well-above and well-below the wave lengths designated.
 Our challenge will be to begin to discern how this essential nature of light goes from the Planck scale all the way to the Age of the Universe and Observable Universe.

 A memorable quote about light: “Walking with a friend in the dark is better than walking alone in the light.” ∼ Helen Keller